Time of upload: 21.05.2018 – 09.05

 Q2: What involvement do you have in the Public Inquiry?
 What information have you been asked to provide?

-We fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
-We will interact with both inquiries in an open and transparent manner, providing relevant information and sharing our expertise where requested.
+As you’d expect we fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
+We will continue to interact with both inquiries and future government consultations in an open and transparent manner, providing information where requested and sharing our expertise where applicable.

 Q3: What are the types of composite panelling and cladding?
 And which ones are more acceptable and which are not?